Cassie Lee

-Cassandra Arneill (née McIntosh) (born 10 November 1992) is an Australian professional wrestler.
-She is signed to Total Nonstop Action Wrestling (TNA) under the ring name Cassie Lee.
-She is known for her time with WWE, where she performed under the ring name Peyton Royce.
+Cassandra Arneill (née MacIntosh; born 10 November 1992), known by her ring name Cassie Lee, is an Australian professional wrestler.
+She is signed to All Elite Wrestling (AEW), where she is a member of The IInspiration alongside Jessie McKay.
+She is best known for her tenure with WWE from 2015 to 2021, where she performed under the name Peyton Royce.

 In February 2009, Arneill made her professional wrestling debut at Pro Wrestling Women's Alliance (PWWA) as KC Cassidy, and competed on the independent circuit with multiple promotions for several years, becoming a one-time PWA Women's Champion, and winning the Vera and Jenny Memorial Cup in support of breast cancer.
 Arneill signed a contract with WWE in 2015, and was assigned to WWE's developmental brand NXT in Orlando, Florida.

 Early life

 Arneill was born in Sydney and later moved to Melbourne and then Calgary, Alberta, Canada, to train with Lance Storm.
 Prior to her training, she excelled in dance.
 She attended the same high school, Westfields Sports, as fellow wrestler and future tag team partner Jessie McKay.
 Arneill began watching wrestling at the age of 9, and cites Eddie Guerrero as her inspiration to become a professional wrestler.